by Sirius Fourside

 Light Distance – Keeping your lights the right distance away will ensure that your plants don’t have to stretch to get more light.
 Use the ‘hand test’ to make sure your lights are as close as they can be without harming your cannabis.

 Hand test: Place one of your hands right over your plant with your palms facing downward.
 If the heat from your CFL or HPS lights is uncomfortably hot or painful to your hand, move the lights away an inch and try again.
-This test does NOT work for LED lights.
+This test does NOT work for LED lights as some models run extremely cool.

 Some General Rules About Light Distance: